Press enter to see results or esc to cancel.

 Cost of dental procedures in Mexico

 If you’re thinking about traveling to Mexico for dental treatment, it’s advisable to check how much it would cost at home first.
 That way, you can compare the local rates with the rates in Mexico more accurately and see whether it’s worth the money and time.
-If you’re sure that it’s the ideal option, or you’re already in Mexico, then the following approximate dental costs for common dental treatments can help:

 Treatment Approximate Cost (USD)